 6. We are great at self-advocating, and we wish you’d learn about autism from autistic people.
 There are thousands of blogs, websites, organizations, and informational resources out there produced and managed by autistics.
 The autistic community is a thriving, tight-knit juggernaut of change and advocacy, and they uplift other marginalized populations by focusing on intersectional human rights outside of the neurodiversity paradigm.

 They’re fierce defenders of children and dedicated scholars and researchers.
 They can be found on social media by searching the hashtag #actuallyautistic.
-You can find some of the most insightful, relatable, and informative posts right here on The Aspergian.
+You can find some of the most insightful, relatable, and informative posts right here on NeuroClastic.

 8. Function labels are deeply offensive and inaccurate.
-When someone is autistic, it has been socially acceptable to comment on how high- or low-functioning he or she is.
+When someone is autistic, it has been socially acceptable to comment on how high- or low-functioning they are.
 The truth is, autism is invisible, and a person’s struggles cannot be measured by how a person seems to be performing.
 Often, “function” comes at great price to the autistic person, meaning that they have to hide or “mask” their innate traits and behaviors to appear more “normal.”
 You can read all about function labels by clicking here.

 9. Autistic adults are the “severe” kids you think we are nothing like.
-Many of us, as adults, were the nonverbal or selectively non-verbal children you think are vastly different from the adults you see online.
+Many of us, as adults, were the nonspeaking or unreliably speaking children you think are vastly different from the adults you see online.
 For example, I was not able to read fluently until 5th grade.
 In my second grade class, the readers were grouped by bird names.
 The top readers were hawks and eagles.
 Middle readers were blue jays and cardinals.
 I was the only crow at the bottom of my class.

 Adults, though, have the ability to preserve their own dignity and autonomy by controlling how much the world knows about their weaknesses and struggles.
 There are linguists and writers who rarely, if ever, spoke a word in school.
 There are professionals who wear incontinence pads daily because they never were able to gain full control of their bladder.

-Those who are non-verbal can often type or communicate other ways.
-Many of us still struggle with meltdowns, but we are able to accommodate for our own needs as adults and usually struggle much less.
+Those who are nonspeaking can often type or communicate other ways.
+Many of us still struggle with meltdowns, but we are able to accommodate for our own needs as adults and control how much others know about our struggles.
 And, just like everyone else, we keep our most private moments private.

 10. We can’t do it without neurotypical allies.
 Until organizations like Autism Speaks no longer monopolize the discussion about autism, autistic people will never be given a voice and room to speak about autism.
 Advances in behavioral and medical science, therapies, accommodations, social understanding, and disability rights are being stalled or halted by these “awareness” organizations which cause tremendous harm to autistic people.